-The Zimbabwe Media Commission (ZMC) was initially created through section 68 (1) of the Access to Information and Protection of Privacy Act (AIPPA) (which became law in January 2008) and later reaffirmed through Constitutional Amendment Number 19 of February 2009 which elevated it to a Constitutional Commission.
+The Zimbabwe Media Commission (ZMC) was initially created through Access to Information and Protection of Privacy Act (AIPPA) promulgated in 2002.
+Constitutional amendment 19 0f 2009 elevated it to a Constitutional Commission.

-Constitutional Amendment 20 of 2013 further reaffirmed the existence of the Commission with further powers over regulation and development of the media in Zimbabwe.
+Constitutional Amendment 20 of 2013 reaffirmed the status of the Commission with expanded mandate powers over regulation and development of the media in Zimbabwe.
 The first Board of Commissioners under the Constitutional Amendment 19 took office in February 2010 through the gazetting of names of members by His Excellency President R.G.
 Mugabe during the tenure of Government of National Unity (GNU).
 The tenure of the Board of Commissioners is five years.

 The Board consists of nine members.
 Both the chairperson and the other eight members are appointed by the President in consultation with the Standing rules and Orders Committee of Parliament.